opral/monorepo/README.md

-## Internationalization (i18n) of apps is too hard.
+## Localization (L10n) and Internationalization (i18n) of apps is too hard.

-This project strives to lower the barrier(s) of i18ing your apps.
+This project strives to lower the barrier(s) of localizing your apps.
 What started out as a simple [tech demo](https://www.youtube.com/watch?v=6xzbc6QYzDs) turned into a bigger project of 6 students from the Technical University of Denmark.
-We are participating in [X-Tech](https://www.entrepreneurship.dtu.dk/education/x-tech-entrepreneurship) and have 10 weeks to build an MVP, helping you to i18n your app.

 ### We need your help
 We have to identify what we should build.
 Help us by participating in [discussions](https://github.com/samuelstroschein/inlang/discussions), open issues, propose ideas, and most importantly, share the pain(s) you experienced with current i18n solutions, or why you did not i18n your app yet.